yawaramin/stubbex/README.md

 * No tests right now
 * No documentation right now (other than the above)
 * No benchmarks right now
-* Can't configure where to save the stubs right now

 That said, for testing run-of-the-mill REST APIs with JSON responses, Stubbex is very helpful, even just running on your dev machine.